 OHB uses our tools in the development of onboard software essential for mission success of the SmallGEO platform for geostationary communication satellites and the GALILEO FOC+++ platform for satellite navigation.

 ESA used our runtime-error analyzer to prove the absence of runtime errors in the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling it to transport payloads to the International Space Station.

-MTU uses our tools to demonstrate the correctness of control software for emergency power generators in power plants.
+MTU uses our tools for verified compilation and static program analysis to ensure the correctness of control software for emergency power generators in power plants.